vuonghy2442/lonelybot/docs/macro_formalization.md

 - **O6.** Minimality/uniqueness of the accommodation: two different minimal
   accommodating shuffles must yield the same post-state, or be dominated.
+  (Resolved into §6.3–6.5: an operational canonical form + an in-tree falsifier.)
 - **O7.** Terminal handling: the last commitments do not empty the tableau by themselves; specify the `Finish` pseudo-macro (stack sweep until stuck, win iff all 52 stacked) and its interaction with `is_sure_win`